 We can cultivate an attitude of gratitude so we look beyond our lives and situations.
 But how do we develop thankfulness and appreciation each day?
 A great way to purposely be grateful for things is to get into the habit of pausing and making a list of what we’re grateful for when we wake up each morning or every night before we go to bed, whichever works best for our schedules.
 There’s a lot to be said regarding our outlook when we focus on becoming more thankful and appreciative.

-Over the years of working with wealthy clients as well as with indigent individuals and families, it’s been clear that attitudes of gratitude span all socioeconomic level and ages.
+Over the years of working with wealthy clients as well as with indigent individuals and families, it’s been clear that attitudes of gratitude span all socioeconomic levels and ages.
 Sometimes a person’s gratitude has taken me by surprise because of his executive position in a large company and other times gratitude showed up when it was least expected when the adults and children were homeless, mentally ill, disabled, without transportation, without jobs, or were coping with chronic pain or illnesses.

 No matter when or how it comes, gratitude is always a breath of fresh air when someone is quick to appreciate what was done to encourage them or to improve their situations.
 Helping trauma survivors rebuild their lives from nothing, I have seen both gratitude and appreciation and sometimes I’ve heard a lot of complaining.